Kalyan-Gokavarapu/SQL-Server-Container/README.md

     Password: sqlserver_password

-You can connect to the server instance from PowerShell as well by using the below command
+You can connect to the server instance from PowerShell as well by using the below command <br/>
-    docker exec -it sqlserver_container /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P sqlserver_password
+`docker exec -it sqlserver_container /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P sqlserver_password`

 Note:
 `sqlserver_container` is the container name and